-Course Objectives EPOs Means of Assessment CVP 1 Demonstrate effective communication with patients and their families from diverse backgrounds, including culturally and linguistically appropriate interviewing skills, appropriate use of an interpreter, and culturally appropriate verbal and non-verbal behaviors that promote building rapport and trust, and accurate and appropriate vocabulary and concepts about cardiovascular and respiratory disorders and diseases, mental health issues, and sex and gender identity 2.2, 2.3, 4.1, 5.1 CLC checklists CVP 2 Demonstrate the ability to organize and conduct a medical encounter, elicit an accurate and thorough patient-centered medical history and physical and mental status exams appropriate for the patient's reason for visit, and assess functional capacity 1.2, 1.3, 5.1 CLC checklists; faculty evaluation CVP 3 Describe the basic physical properties and imaging characteristics of ultrasound, and identify opportunities, advantages, and limitations for its point-of-care use related to the cardiovascular and pulmonary systems.
-2.3 Quizzes CVP 4 Demonstrate clinical skills and clinical reasoning necessary to establish the appropriate diagnosis and management of cardiovascular and pulmonary disease, including selection, justification, and interpretation of appropriate diagnostic laboratory tests and imaging, use of point-of-care tools to access guidelines and assess risk, provision of rationales for treatment and management options, and communication of diagnostic information and reasoning, intervention options, and a suggested plan of care with truthfulness, sensitivity and empathy.
-1.2, 1.4, 1.5, 2.3, 4.1 CLC checklists and notes; Quizzes and NBME CAS exams CVP 5 Compare and contrast the normal and abnormal structure and function of the cardiovascular and respiratory systems in health and disease.
-2.2 Quizzes and NBME CAS exams CVP Identify, describe and distinguish tissue and cell types using 2.2 Quizzes and NBME CAS
+Course Objectives EPOs Means of Assessment CVP1 Demonstrate effective communication with patients and their families from diverse backgrounds, including culturally and linguistically appropriate interviewing skills, appropriate use of an interpreter, and culturally appropriate verbal and non-verbal behaviors that promote building rapport and trust, and accurate and appropriate vocabulary and concepts about cardiovascular and respiratory disorders and diseases, mental health issues, and sex and gender identity 4 CLC checklists CVP2 Demonstrate the ability to organize and conduct a medical encounter, elicit an accurate and thorough patient-centered medical history and physical and mental status exams appropriate for the patient's reason for visit, and assess functional capacity 1 CLC checklists; faculty evaluation CVP3 Describe the basic physical properties and imaging characteristics of ultrasound, and identify opportunities, advantages, and limitations for its point-of-care use related to the cardiovascular and pulmonary systems.
+2 Formative quizzes CVP 4 Demonstrate clinical skills and clinical reasoning necessary to establish the appropriate diagnosis and management of cardiovascular and pulmonary disease, including selection, justification, and interpretation of appropriate diagnostic laboratory tests and imaging, use of point-of-care tools to access guidelines and assess risk, provision of rationales for treatment and management options, and communication of diagnostic information and reasoning, intervention options, and a suggested plan of care with truthfulness, sensitivity and empathy.
+1, 2, 4 CLC checklists and notes; formative quizzes and NBME CAS exams CVP5 Compare and contrast the normal and abnormal structure and function of the cardiovascular and respiratory systems in health and disease.
+2 Formative quizzes and NBME CAS exams CVP6 Identify, describe and distinguish tissue and cell types using photomicrographs and by virtual microscopy 2 Formative quizzes and NBME CAS exams